maxneuvians/valentine/README.md

 ![Screenshot of a data flow diagram in Valentine](screenshots/data_flow_diagram.png)

-This project is still missing feature and has bugs.
+IMPORTANT: This project is still missing feature and has bugs.
 Please review the [issues](https://github.com/maxneuvians/valentine/issues) for more information.

 ## Features